-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 "She moved from Japan to help raise me and my brother, spoke barely any English, if anything at all," he told Trebek in a recent episode.
 "But Jeopardy! was on in the afternoon at our house. ...
 She would watch the program with me even though she didn't understand a lick of it.
 And I promised her someday, she'd see me on the stage up here."

 "So, I hope wherever she is right now, she's looking down," Holzhauer added.
-He's written a short message in her honor on the final question's write-in space.
-On other days, he's given shout-outs to his young child and other family and friends.
+He has written a short message in her honor on the final question's write-in space.
+On other days, he has given shout-outs to his young child and other family and friends.

 Holzhauer dominates across topics – with answers such as "Who is Aquaman?"
 "What is the Reformation?"
 "What is quantum leap?"

-He says some categories come easier to him than others.
+He says some categories come more easily to him than others.
 "I spent almost no time studying categories like geography and sports, even though they came up frequently on Jeopardy, because I'm already strong in those subjects," he tells NPR.
 Categories he says he did spend time reviewing: animals, classical music and literature.

 In 2004, Jeopardy! champion Ken Jennings eventually went on to win 74 straight games and more than $2.5 million.